oktayugurlu/BBM469-Sources-For-Capstone-Project/README.md

 # BBM469-Sources-For-Capstone-Project
-This repository is used to reach necessary data files and tools from my Jupyter Notebook.
-The original sources of these file are available:
+This repository is used to reach the necessary data files and tools to use in my data science capstone project.
+The sources of these files are available in below links:

 - https://github.com/python-visualization/folium/
 - https://chronicdata.cdc.gov/browse?q=500&sortBy=relevance